 Appealing a Development Decision

 A decision on a development permit application or a subdivision application and the issuance of a stop order may be appealed by the applicant or affected persons to the Town’s Subdivision and Development Appeal Board (SDAB).
-Any persons appealing a decision must submit a completed Subdivision and Development Appeal Form within 14 days for a subdivision decision and 21 days for a development permit decision.
+Any persons appealing a decision must submit a completed Subdivision and Development Notice of Appeal Form within 14 days for a subdivision decision and 21 days for a development permit decision.